 A Wine That

 represents far more than what's in the bottle.
-This is a wine of culture and legacy — a wine that (metaphorically) got up on the dining room table and took a stand for Teroldego, having since become one of the world's most hyped red wines.
+This is a wine of culture and legacy — a wine that (metaphorically) got up on the dining room table and took a stand for Teroldego, having since become one of the world's most memorable red wines.
 And the taste?
 Spicy, fresh plum, herbal deliciousness with a graphite undertone.
 Packed full of flavour and freshness — you can sip this away at Sunday lunch without falling asleep mid-mouthful.

 ▼ Scroll for More Info